coilhq/mucoa/SOLUTION_DESIGN.md

 ### 4.2.
 Non-functional Requirements
 #### Performance In TigerBeetle
-Making use of TigerBeetle in CentralLedger would mean a significant increase in performance and throughput.
+Making use of TigerBeetle in Central-Ledger would mean a significant increase in performance and throughput.
 TigerBeetle provides more performance than a general-purpose relational database such as MySQL or an in-memory database such as Redis:

 * TigerBeetle **uses small, simple fixed-size data structures** (accounts and transfers) and a tightly scoped domain.